MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ### Launch the demo inventory application

-Here is where you can see the information regarding different inventories and their respective products and warehouses.
+Here's where you can see the information regarding different inventories and their respective products and warehouses.
 Once the order is shipped to the fulfillment center, the quantity of the product is decreased according to the sales order.

 To launch the demo inventory application, follow these steps.